-- Complete all programs and court processes to clear the suspension of your driver’s license
+- Finish all programs and court processes to clear the suspension of your driver’s license

 - 1 to 3 years: you are required to take a vision test

-- 10+ years: you must finish the entire Graduated Licensing Program from the very beginning as if you were a new driver
+- 10+ years: you are required to complete the full Graduated Licensing Program from scratch as if you were a brand-new driver.

 If your license was not suspended for non-medical reasons, you will also be required to pay a charge.
 Regardless of the cause, you must pay any expenses associated with any examinations you are required to take.